 I want to invest – why should I choose ArchOver?

-• We believe our credit analysis is one of the most thorough in the sector, and we are the only platform to monthly monitor the Borrower’s management accounts and assets throughout the loan term along with onsite visits twice a year.
+- We believe our credit analysis is one of the most thorough in the sector, and we are the only platform to monthly monitor the Borrower’s management accounts and assets throughout the loan term along with onsite visits at least once a year.

-• We have a zero-tolerance policy for late payments and reporting and will call a default immediately.
+- We have a zero-tolerance policy for late payments and reporting and will call a default immediately.

-• Our innovative approach to P2P business lending offers transparency throughout the financing process so you always have control of where your money goes.
+- Our innovative approach offers transparency throughout the financing process so you always have control over where your money is invested.

 I want to borrow – why should I choose ArchOver?

-• ArchOver facilitates loans based on the quality of a business and the assets and not on the value of its directors’ homes and other personal assets.
-This means the Borrower can keep their personal lives separate from the business.
-PGs are also notoriously difficult to pursue and can take years to collect, often returning well below their expected value.
+- ArchOver facilitates loans based on the quality of a business and its assets and not on the value of its directors’ homes nor their personal assets.

-• If a business goes from strength to strength and finds that it is able to repay the loan before end of the term, we do not believe they should be penalised.
+- If a business goes from strength to strength and finds that it is able to repay the loan before the end of the term, we do not believe they should be penalised.
 There are no charges if a Borrower repays early.

-• All loans are fixed term, fixed amount and fixed rate which allows the Borrower to plan for the future and use the resources available to them in the most efficient way possible.
+- All loans are for a fixed term, for a fixed amount and calculated at a fixed rate which allows the Borrower to plan for the future and use the resources available to them in the most efficient way possible.